 NARRATRICE

 He was a small, dark, shabbily dressed man with eyes the color of a purplish oyster surrounded by dark brown rims.
-Thérèse had given him a few lessons in boxing, as he didn’t know how to fight.
+Thérèse had given him a few boxing lessons, as he didn’t know how to fight.
 But he still ended up sustaining black eyes and scratches.
 If there was trouble to be had, he was always the first to enter the fray.

 TC : 04 27 15